 Alaska — Arctic Roadrunner

-Arctic Roadrunner is where the locals go for burgers.
+Arctic Roadrunner in Anchorage is where the locals go for burgers.
 Open since 1964, the restaurant is truly “no frills” — burgers and sides are served on paper plates.
 But who cares about the plates when the food is this good?
 Go for the Alaskan Banquet — a quarter-pound patty topped with mayonnaise, lettuce, tomato and onion — for a sure-to-please cheap thrill.
-It’s better than any fast food burger you can get.

 Arizona — Kiss Pollos Estilo Sinaloa

-Chicken-lovers should head to Kiss Pollos Estilo Sinaloa, which serves Phoenix’s juiciest pollo asada and grilled chicken.
-Their dishes are prepared in a Sinaloa-style marinade that features red chile and a variety of other flavorful spices, so their chicken packs a punch.
+Chicken lovers should head to Kiss Pollos Estilo Sinaloa, which serves Phoenix’s juiciest pollo asada and grilled chicken.
+The dishes are prepared in a Sinaloa-style marinade that features red chile and a variety of other flavorful spices, so the chicken packs a punch.
 You can get your chicken served pretty much any way you want — in a taco, burrito, tostada or salad.
-The popular Kiss Taco features melted cheese, sprinkled pork and their signature cheese chicken.
+The popular Kiss Taco features melted cheese, sprinkled pork and the restaurant’s signature cheese chicken.

 Arkansas — Three Fold Noodles and Dumplings

 This cheap eatery has a simple, minimalist vibe, but the flavors served here are anything but.
-TripAdvisor ranks this trendy Chinese eatery as the No. 5 restaurant in all of Little Rock, and one Yelp reviewer praised Three Fold for having “hands down some of the best dumplings I have ever had.”
+TripAdvisor ranks this trendy Chinese eatery as the No. 2 out of 42 “Quick Bites” restaurants in all of Little Rock, and one Yelp reviewer praised Three Fold for having “hands down some of the best dumplings I have ever had.”
 Other standout food items here include the taro chips, carrot slaw and bubble tea.

 California — Corner Grille

-Yelp rated Corner Grille the No. 1 burger spot in America in 2017 thanks to its flavorful Korean-inspired burgers.
-A basic Roscoe Burger costs only $2.99, but if you’re willing to spend a few bucks more, upgrade to the ultra-savory Kalbi Burger, which features Korean BBQ beef, pickled onions, shredded cabbage, spicy mayo and special sauce.
+Yelp rated Corner Grille in the Los Angeles area the No. 1 burger spot in America in 2017 thanks to its flavorful Korean-inspired burgers.
+A basic Roscoe Burger costs only $2.99, but if you’re willing to spend a few bucks more, upgrade to the ultra-savory Kalbi Burger, which features Korean barbecue beef, pickled onions, shredded cabbage, spicy mayo and special sauce.

 Colorado — Harley's: A Hot Dog Revolution

-For something a little different, try the New York Pastrami Dog, a 100 percent kosher beef dog topped with mustard and thinly sliced “bagel deli” pastrami on a toasted everything bun.
+For something a little different, try the New York Pastrami Dog, a 100% kosher beef dog topped with mustard and thinly sliced “bagel deli” pastrami on a toasted everything bun.

 Delaware — El Diablo Burritos

-You might see a line out the door when you get to El Diablo Burritos — but the food is worth the wait.
-Fresh ingredients and inventive toppings, like the red pepper walnut sauce and pineapple habenero salsa, elevate El Diablo’s build-your-own meals from the typical fast-casual Mexican fare.
+You might see a line out the door when you get to El Diablo Burritos in Wilmington and other locations — but the food is worth the wait.
+Fresh ingredients and inventive toppings, like the red pepper walnut sauce and pineapple habanero salsa, elevate El Diablo’s build-your-own meals from the typical fast-casual Mexican fare.

 Florida — Maple Street Biscuit Company

-Maple Street Biscuit Company has been cooking up comfort food with a modern twist since 2012, and the restaurant’s popular The Five is sure to satisfy your brunch cravings.
+Maple Street Biscuit Company has locations throughout Florida and has been cooking up comfort food with a modern twist since 2012.
+The restaurant’s popular The Five is sure to satisfy your brunch cravings.
 The sandwich features a flaky biscuit, all-natural fried chicken breast, pecan wood-smoked bacon and cheddar cheese, topped with sausage gravy.

 Georgia — Home Grown

 East Atlanta’s Home Grown prides itself on serving locally grown produce and fresh ingredients at “super ridiculously low prices.”
-Standout dishes include the pimento cheese sandwich — homemade pimento cheese served on grilled Texas toast — the fried green tomatoes, which are served with horseradish sauce, and their take on the classic sloppy Joe — made with peaches.
+Standout dishes include the pimento cheese sandwich — homemade pimento cheese served on grilled Texas toast — the fried green tomatoes served with horseradish sauce, and their take on the classic sloppy Joe — made with peaches.